quinnanya/ph_wordvectors/understanding-creating-word-embeddings.md

 The way that word embedding models represent words is through a series of numbers referred to as a *word vector*.
 A word vector represents the positioning of a word in some multi-dimensional space.
 Just like we could perform basic math on objects that we’ve mapped onto two-dimensional space (e.g. visualizations with an X and Y axis), we can perform slightly more complicated math on words mapped into multi-dimensional space.

-A "vector" is not simply a point in space, like we find in two-dimensional visualizations, but a point in space that has both *magnitude* and *direction*.
+A "vector" is not simply a point in space, like we find in two-dimensional graphs, but a point in space that has both *magnitude* and *direction*.
 This means that vectors are less like isolated points and more lines that trace a path from some origin point to that vector's designated position in what is called *vector space*.
 Models created using word vectors, called *word embedding models*, use word vectors to capture the relationships between words based on how close words are to one another in that vector space.

 This may sound complicated and abstract, but let’s start with a kind of word vector that is more straightforward: a document-term matrix.